hfellerhoff/portfolio/src/pages/projects/joinme.md

 title: JoinMe
 type: Android App Prototype
 description: >-
-  JoinMe is an Android app designed to facilitate easy, informal meet ups among friends.
+  An Android app designed to facilitate easy, informal meet ups among friends.
 It includes a friends system with database integration and a clear dashboard with the user’s friends’ current locations.
 github: 'https://github.com/hfellerhoff/JoinMe'